tari-labs/tari-university/src/layer2scaling/more-landscape/landscape-update.md

 Support for the Ethereum Virtual Machine (EVM) was implemented, but never included on the mainnet version [[30]].
 With the Counterparty EVM implementation, all published Counterparty smart contracts “live” at Bitcoin addresses that start with a `C`.
 Counterparty is used to broadcast an `execute` transaction to call a specific function or method in the smart contract code.
 Once an execution transaction is confirmed by a Bitcoin miner, the Counterparty federated nodes will receive the request and execute that method.
 The contract state is modified as the smart contract code executes and stored in the Counterparty database. [[56]]

 General consensus is that a *federated network* is a *distributed network of centralized networks*.
 The Ripple blockchain implements a Federated Byzantine Agreement (FBA) consensus mechanism.
 Federated sidechains implements a security protocol using a trusted federation of mutually distrusting functionaries/notaries.
 Counterparty utilizes a "full stack" packaging system for its components and all dependencies, called the "federated node" system.
-However,  this meaning refers to federated in the general definition, i.e. "set up as a single centralized unit within which each state or division keeps some internal autonomy." ([[54]], [[55]], [[28]])
+However,  this meaning refers to federated in the general definition, i.e. "set up as a single centralized unit within which each state or division keeps some internal autonomy". ([[54]], [[55]], [[28]])

 #### Who uses it?